High-throughput alignment of biological sequences on GPU

 Description

 This project focuses on accelerating genomic sequence alignment using GPUs in high-performance computing environments.
-The goal is to develop GPU-based implementations of modern sequence alignment algorithms, such as the bidirectional Wavefront algorithm (biWFA), to enable fast and accurate alignment of ultra-long DNA sequences.
+The goal is to develop GPU-based implementations of modern sequence alignment algorithms, such as the bidirectional Wavefront Algorithm (biWFA), to enable fast and accurate alignment of ultra-long DNA sequences.
 The work explores new parallelization strategies and advanced memory optimizations, ensuring scalability for population-scale genomics pipelines.
-In collaboration with Lenovo and the UPC, the project contributes to heterogeneous HPC solutions that integrate GPUs with other accelerators, fostering precision medicine and biomedical research.
+In collaboration with Lenovo and the UPC, the project contributes to heterogeneous HPC solutions that integrate GPUs with other accelerators, promoting precision medicine and biomedical research.

 Background